 There's nightly entertainment on the waterfront, a downtown carnival, tours of Coast Guard cutters, a Grand Parade and fireworks.

-There's a lighted boat parade Friday, and on Saturday an arts fair, duck derby, skateboard tournament and Grande Parade.
+There's a lighted boat parade Friday, and on Saturday, a pedal tractor pull, duck derby, water fight and 6 p.m. parade.

 Eat blueberry pizza and drink blueberry beer while listening to live music and watching dancers and medieval armored combat.
 There are also pony rides and games for kids.